felixs8/pylon-poc/project-management/guidelines.md

 Example prompt 2 (task file creation, copy-paste):

 ```
 You are acting as a Product Owner.
-We've decided to implement [describe the chosen feature from backlog] as our next task.
+We've decided to implement ### as our next task.

 Task: Create the task file for the next sequential task number.